Strongies! I have something to reveal to you today and I honestly can’t believe that I’ve been able to hold it in for so long.

 The last week has been a whirlwind, Strongies.

-I was busy enough with the opening of The Phoenix Method, but luckily for me, the group is wicked awesome so the work involved doesn’t really feel like work!
+I was busy enough with the opening of the course to heal the relationship with food and your body, but luckily for me, the group is wicked awesome so the work involved doesn’t really feel like work!

 What made the week a real doozy was my cover shoot prep…